Stylized Water 2

 Light reflections shows noisy artefacts This is entirely attributed to the result of texture compression.
 You can disable compression on the normal map that is being used on the material to resolve this, at the cost of more memory (~4x).

 Refraction also distorts objects above the water Objects rendered after transparent materials, such as through the Render Objects render feature or Overlay cameras will show these artifacts.
 This is because these objects will render after the water has been.
-As such, when the water shader renders it’ll have no knowledge of these objects, and can’t filter them out.
+As such, when the water shader renders it’ll have no access to the geometry data, and can’t filter them out.
+If the “Disable Depth Texture” option is enabled (found under the Rendering tab), these artefacts are also visible.

 Water shows noise artifacts when viewed from afar This scene uses a 16k terrain, where the scene camera is 20.000 units away.
 At this point you’re inevitably running into floating point precision issues.
 On water pixels with the skybox directly behind it, depth values are reaching infinity and causes artifacts to show.
 In any normal situation, this won’t occur.
 Otherwise, ensure there is some geometry behind/underneath the water.